fsmb/med-api/Docs/Practitioners/RetrieveBOandL.md

-# Retrieve Board Orders and Licences
+# Retrieve Board Orders and Licenses

 Retrieves Board Orders and Licenses associated with a federation ID